rodricios/crawl-to-the-future/crawlers/Crawling-Google/README.md

 There's two ways to do this.
 The short way is to right click on the browser (with the page pointing to a Google results page) and click on "inspect element"

-The long way is to figure it out yourself using the variable declared in the above script.
+The long way is to figure it out yourself using the "google_parsed" (type 'lxml.etree._ElementTree') declared in the above script.
 Yeah, let's not do that.

+NOTE: I
 ---

 If using Chrome or Opera, you can right click on the desired html element and copy the